demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Failing to obtain indicators from 3rd party application using Taxii server

 Ensure the issue is not related to the 3rd party, attempt to obtain the indicators using postman to make sure the searched URL is indeed correct.

-### Failing to connect to the ‘Generic export indicators’ service

-Relevant for XSOAR Saas, make sure the Xsoar IP is whitelisted in the firewall, for more information, refer to [Enable-access-to-Palo-Alto-Networks-resources](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Enable-access-to-Palo-Alto-Networks-resources).

-### Getting 500 (internal server error) when attempting to connect to ‘Generic export indicators’

-Double-check that the user & password configured are correct, incorrect credentials may throw 500 error.
-Also, note that the password is case-sensitive.

 ### Connecting to ‘Generic export indicators’ takes a lot of time